Thaumatophyllum xanadu

 Growth & Life Cycle

-DormancyNo true dormancy, but growth slows in cooler months.
+DormancyNo true dormancy; growth slows in cool, low-light months.

 Propagation